kcaisley/frida/notes/pixels.md

 Event-based readout is possible in both hybrid and monolithic architectures, any is (I think) exclusively used with counting detection.
 The difference is that hit counts aren't digitally buffered for the subsequent frame, but instead are sparsely transmitted out as they occur.

+# Electronic noise:

+With macroscopic devices, it’s fairly easy to imagine how circuit diagrams correspond to what we physically see.

+But this becomes more complicated when dealing with integrated systems, as intentional structures are often overlapping and combined, with unintentional structures often being of similar magnitude.

+Full circuit loops with band diagram all the way around.

+Thermal noise: Structures with non-abrupt potential drops across them are typically conductors or single type semiconductor with measurable currents.
+Thermal agitation (random variations in drift).
+Resistors and capacitor structure (which have parasitic resistance) exhibit this.
+Constant regardless of current, so large DC currents will drown this out.

+Shot noise: Structures with large potential change barrier like PN and schottky junctions exhibit shot noise,

+Partition noise:
+Noise from fluctuations in splitting a currenr between branches.

+—the previous noises are inherent to the ideal structures of devices, while the following are from impurities / intentionally placed defects (but which still have this negative side effect)——

+For flicker noise: In electronic devices, it shows up as a low-frequency phenomenon, as the higher frequencies are overshadowed by white noise from other sources.
+In oscillators, however, the low-frequency noise can be mixed up to frequencies close to the carrier, which results in oscillator phase noise.
+Large DC currents make this worse.

+Burst noise: (modeled by random telegraph process) occurs from trapping and releasing of carriers by defect or surfaces contamination in thin films.
+Small effect; or order of 100uV, but can matter sometimes

 # In HEP, seperate sensors are typically made by:

 FBK - fondazione bruno kessler